EJSAHN/architecture-aware-viral-analysis/README.md

 Alignment-free architecture-aware analysis of curated plant DNA virus panels, including geometric embedding, validation, mosaicity, component concordance, and configuration tension.

 This repository provides the **second stage** of the workflow.
-It expects the standardized outputs produced by `architecture-aware-viral-curation` and generates analysis workbooks suitable for manuscript development and downstream figure building.
+It expects the standardized outputs produced by `architecture-aware-viral-curation` and generates analysis workbooks suitable for downstream interpretation and figure building.

 ## What the package does